Great phone.. crap network.

 The only issue that arose on day one was the realisation that the ‘Unlimited Data’ package I was sold by Vodafone was infact limited to 120meg.

 Hang on.. let me pause for a moment so you can realise just how ridiculous that is.

 The Nokia N95 8GB prides itself on being able to use Vodafone’s lightning fast High Speed Downlink Packet Access (HSDPA).
 Vodafone brags that their network can handle up to 7.2Mbit/sec.

 So if my maths serves me correctly, on a connection running the mythical top speed of HSDPA, my entire monthly data allowance would last me around 17 seconds.

 This is hardly what I would call unlimited.
-Especially when T-mobiles Web and Walk offer up to 3GB and an Iphone on O2 offers true unlimited data (all be it at 2G speeds).
+Especially when T-mobiles Web and Walk offer up to 3GB and an Iphone on O2 offers true unlimited data (albeit at 2G speeds).

 So this morning I looked at my data-crippled phone as it chomped at the bit aching to behave as it was bred and decided to call Vodafone.

-I got myself a hugh double scoop of coffee and dialed 191 expecting to be listening to some old pop track for an hour.
-Less than a minute later and i was talking to a human called Amy.
+I got myself a huge double scoop of coffee and dialed 191 expecting to be listening to some old pop track for an hour.
+Less than a minute later and I was talking to a human called Amy.
 This was a bit of a shock as I always remember Vodafone as being a nightmare for keeping people hanging on the line.

-I could only imagine that i was not the first to raise this issue and infact Trading Standards were in fact breathing down the necks of this mobile giant ordering them to make things right.
+I can only imagine that I wasn’t the first to raise this issue and infact Trading Standards were in fact breathing down the necks of this mobile giant ordering them to make things right.